Stacks Image 1601

 Stacks Image 1073

-*September 3: Last day to withdraw from classes without owing tuition*
+*January 21: Last day to register or add a class, and last day to withdraw from classes without owing tuition*

 The Apology